divineoceanside07-hue/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Result:**

-Thus the given logic functions are implemented using Boolean Functionsand their operations are verified using Verilog programming.
+Thus the given logic functions are implemented using Boolean Functions and their operations are verified using Verilog programming.